change-hi/change-hi.github.io/morea/data-wrangling/experience-dataframe-analysis.md

 <i class="fa-solid fa-circle-info fa-xl"></i> **For more information**
 <hr/>

-A full list of methods for `DataFrame`s can be found in the Pandas docs ([Link to `DataFrame` Docs](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)).
+A full list of methods for `DataFrames` can be found in the Pandas docs ([Link to `DataFrame` Docs](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)).

 </div>